Sang-e-Mar Mar: Casting

-Producer Momina Duraid, and director Saife Haasan mutually chose the cast which includes Mikaal Zulfiqar, From 2015, actor Mikaal Zulfiqar was given several shows for the channel including Diyar-e-Dil, Maan and Sangat all of which were a commercial success for the channel itself, after channels 2015's success in Sangat, Zulfiqar once again was finalised to portray the role of Aurang.
-Alongside Zulfiqar, Kubra Khan was finalised to portray the role of Shireen who made her television debut by this serial.
-The actress was finalised to portray the character after her debut performance in 2014 film Na Maloom Afraad.
+Producer Momina Duraid, and director Saife Haasan mutually chose the cast which includes Mikaal Zulfiqar, From 2015, Zulfiqar was given several shows for the channel including Diyar-e-Dil, Maan and Sangat all of which were a commercial success for the channel itself, after channels 2015's success in Sangat, Zulfiqar once again was finalised to portray the role of Aurang.
+Alongside Zulfiqar, Kubra Khan was finalised to portray Shireen, marking her television debut by this serial.
+Khan was finalised to portray the character after her debut performance in 2014 film Na Maloom Afraad.
 The role was earlier offered to Armeena Rana Khan who could not play it due to date issues.

-Veteran actor Noman Ijaz and Sania Saeed was finalised to portray one of the main roles of Gulistan Khan and Shameen respectively, made fourth on-screen appearance as a couple after Jhumka Jan, Khamoshiyan and Aao Kahani Buntay Hain.
-Uzma Hassan was selected to portray the negative character of Shehrbano, made her second appearance with Ijaz and Saeed after Aao Kahani Bunatay Hain and second with Tipu Sharif as well after Mohabbat Aag Si.
+Veteran actors Noman Ijaz and Sania Saeed were finalised to portray Gulistan Khan and Shameen respectively, marking their fourth on-screen appearance as a couple after Jhumka Jaan, Khamoshiyan and Aao Kahani Buntay Hain.
+Uzma Hassan was selected to portray Shehrbano, marking her second appearance with Ijaz and Saeed after Aao Kahani Bunatay Hain and her second with Tipu Sharif as well after Mohabbat Aag Si.
 The actress also made her second appearance with Zulfiqar after her appearance in Tum Meray Hi Rehna.
-Theater actor Paras Masroor was selected to portray a negative role of Tora Khan, which was earlier offered to TV director Mohammed Ehteshamuddin who rejected it due his date clashes as he was on the shoot of Udaari at that time.
-Actor Omair Rana was selected to portray the character of Safiullah who made her third appearance with Mikaal Zulfiqar after Maan and Tum Mere Kya Ho.
-Sharmeen Ali and Kaif Ghaznavi were selected to play supporting roles of Plawasha and Pari respectively while PTV famed actress and host Najiba Faiz was chosen to play the character Gulalai.
+Theater actor Paras Masroor was selected to portray a negative role of Tora Khan, earlier offered to director Mohammed Ehteshamuddin, who rejected it due his date clashes as he was on the shoot of Udaari at that time.
+Actor Omair Rana was selected to portray the character of Safiullah, who made her third appearance with Mikaal Zulfiqar after Maan and Tum Mere Kya Ho.
+Sharmeen Ali and Kaif Ghaznavi were selected to play supporting roles of Plawasha and Pari respectively while PTV famed actress and host Najiba Faiz was chosen to play Gulalai.